 Log in to the Member Resource Center or contact customer service at (800) 247-2583 with questions about benefit coverage and cost sharing for these services.

-If your provider determines that you need to be tested for COVID-19, any care you receive related to this testing is covered at no charge to you.
-This includes any telephone triage, visits with your provider or urgent care visits and emergency service visits to test for COVID-19.
+- This coverage includes telephone triage, visits with your provider (including those over the phone), or urgent care visits and emergency service visits to test for COVID-19.

 Where can I get tested for COVID-19?

-In Vermont, COVID-19 testing is available by referral only.
+In Vermont, COVID-19 testing is available by referral and at pop-up testing locations throughout the state.

 Pharmacy Access for Members